 Residents are expected to become integral members of the household and maintain all aspects of a functioning residence.

-Transitional House living room
+Gladstone House living room

 Programming is mandatory.
 It is spread out weekly, usually in the evenings.
 This enables residents to take on a day job.
 Programs include, but are not limited, to the following modules:

-One of Transitional's 15 bedrooms
+One of Gladstone's 15 bedrooms

 Staff members are on site 24-7.
 They are available to help with any and all aspects of an individual’s program of furthering themselves and achieving their goals.
-Transitional House is a “dry” facility.
+Gladstone House is a “dry” facility.
 Alcohol or drug use is prohibited inside and outside the house.
 To enforce this rule, random urine screening will take place.

 *For additional information, contact Massimo Colongiolo at 613-724-2300